webfactory/docker-composer-require-checker/README.md

 When referring to this repo, use a tag or commit hash for the Dockerfile.

 *Note:* This will build the Docker image every time your workflow is run.
-The build will use the `master` branch of `ComposerRequireChecker`, not a stable release.
-If you know how the `revision` build-arg can be passed to Docker when running inside a GitHub action (so that you could specify the right version yourself), please open a PR.
+The build will currently use the `3.2.0` release tag of `ComposerRequireChecker`, which is the latest version as of writing.

 In either case, to pass a custom config file, add this: